shadowed1/Chard/README.md

 - Ninja
 - Rust
 - OpenSSL
-- And More
+- And Many More

-*After install, chard commands will be available, along with many apps; like nano.* <br>
+# *After install, open a new shell for all commands to become available.* <br>
 `nano` <--- to launch nano. <br>
 `gcc` <br>
 `python`